-America is once again witnessing a burgeoning growth in credit card debt.
+America is once again witnessing a burgeoning growth in credit card and mortgage debt, excluding those with reverse mortgages of course, who pay their reverse mortgage fees and don’t really contribute to the crisis, credit cards are really the most popular type of debt right now.
 The average American household has today more than $15,000 in credit card debt; with the typical interest rate being 13.7%, it means that each family could be shelling out in excess of $2,000 annually just in interest alone if they are only making the minimum payment.
 Debt consolidation has emerged as a popular way to get rid of credit card debt; however, you need to find out how exactly it can work for you, the advantages it will bring as well as the risks to avoid.

 Debt Consolidation Advantages